hsivonen/chardetng/README.md

 * Move Estonian from the Baltic model to the Western model.
 This improves overall Estonian detection but causes š and ž encoded as windows-1257, ISO-8859-13, or ISO-8859-4 to get misdecoded.
 (It would be possible to add a post-processing step to adjust for š and ž, but this would cause reloads given the way chardetng is integrated with Firefox.)
 * Properly classify letters that ISO-8859-4 has but windows-1257 doesn't have in order to avoid misdetecting non-ISO-8859-4 input as ISO-8859-4.
+* Improve character classification of windows-1254.
+* Avoid classifying byte 0xA1 or above as space-like.

 ### 0.1.3